ArjunRekhi/ansible-aws/README.md

-# Provisioing and COnfiguring an AWS instance for a webserver using Ansible
+# Provisioning and Configuring an AWS ec2-instance instance as a webserver using Ansible